XZiar/RayRenderer/OpenGLUtil/README.md

 `FuncName` should be `Property`.
 Arguments will be used to describe uniform variables.
 Its value is parsed but unused in OpenGLUtil, high-level program can use it.

-The stynx is `//@OGLU@Property(UniformName, UniformType, [Description], [MinValue], [MaxValue])`.
+The syntax is `//@OGLU@Property(UniformName, UniformType, [Description], [MinValue], [MaxValue])`.
 UniformName and UniformType mismatch an active uniform will be ignored.

 `UniformType` can be one of the following: `COLOR`, `RANGE`, `VEC`, `INT`, `UINT`, `BOOL`, `FLOAT`.

 `MinValue` and `MaxValue` is only useful when `UniformType` is a scalar type.

-Uniform's initial value will be readed after linked in oglProgram, but not all of them are supported.
+Uniform's initial value will be read after linked in oglProgram, but not all of them are supported.

+#### Dynamic & Static Subroutine

+OpenGL 4.0 introduced [**subroutine**](https://www.khronos.org/opengl/wiki/Shader_Subroutine), which provide easy runtime dispatch capability.

+However, **subroutine** could be costly and will prevent optimization.
+Most upper shader would choose to conditional compiling using macro.

+OpenGLUtil provide a wrapper to cover both runtime dispatch and compile-time dispatch.

+The syntax is `OGLU_ROUTINE(type, routinename, return-type, [arg, ...args])` and `OGLU_SUBROUTINE(type, funcname)`.
+The `OGLU_ROUTINE` defines both `subroutine type` and `subroutine uniform`, and `OGLU_SUBROUTINE` defines the `specific fucntion`.

+Normally, it's just a wrapper for OpenGL's subroutine.
+When a subroutine selection is statically specified in `ShaderConfig`, `routinename` become a macro of `funcname` and subroutine definition is gone.
+As a result, all usages of the subroutine will directly go to the specific function, while other selection functions can still be explicitly used.

 #### Resource Mapping

-Some common resources are widely used by shaders, so mapping is added to an vertex-sttribute or uniform is a specific kind of resource.
+Some common resources are widely used by shaders, so mapping is added to an vertex-attribute or uniform is a specific kind of resource.

 `FuncName` should be `Mapping`.
 The syntax is `//@OGLU@Mapping(Type, VariableName)`, where `Type` is one of the following: